Thewbi/IceStick_Lattice/pmod_bt2/README.md

 The clock that comes out of the PLL is a 100 Mhz clock and it is put into Ed Nutting's Bluetooth module.

-# Credit

-This code is taken from https://www.youtube.com/@msrivastava

-I found the code via this forum post: https://github.com/YosysHQ/icestorm/issues/51

-The original repository is here: https://github.com/nesl/ice40_examples/tree/master/uart_transmission

-The change I made is that instead of sending data as fast as possible, the modified code sends a character per sector.

 # APIO Driver Installation